google-ai-edge/mediapipe/docs/solutions/face_mesh.md

 #### Metric 3D Space

-The **Metric 3D space** established within the Face Geometry module is a right-handed orthonormal metric 3D coordinate space.
+The **Metric 3D space** established within the Face Transform module is a right-handed orthonormal metric 3D coordinate space.
 Within the space, there is a **virtual perspective camera** located at the space origin and pointed in the negative direction of the Z-axis.
 In the current pipeline, it is assumed that